yamazhen/scaffold.nvim/README.md

 > [!WARNING]
 > This is a WIP plugin

-# AutoTemplate.nvim
+# Auto Template (autotemplate.nvim)

 **autotemplate.nvim** is a neovim plugin that automatically populates new files with predefined templates based on their filetypes.
 This helps streamline development by automatically generating boilerplate code when creating new files.
+I made this for myself to use when developing spring-boot web applications.

 ## Currently working filetypes
 * **Java:** automatically inserts a class template with package declaration.
 * **Typescript React:** automatically inserts a typescript react component template.
 * **Html:** generic html boilerplate.
+* **C:** generic c language boilerplate.

 ## Features
 * Automatically generates a template when a new file is created.